Finding Life on

 seeded from outer space should be equally viable since earth and Mars are not closed

-(whether microbial or as intelligent life) would take hold in a new environment is a
+seeds (whether microbial or as intelligent life) would take hold in a new

-different question altogether, and is what we will talk about soon; in the meantime, these
+environment is a different question altogether, and is what we will talk about soon; in

-the HZ is also called the goldilocks zone because it's neither too hot nor too cold, but just right
+Encyclopedia the HZ is also called the goldilocks zone because it's neither too hot nor too cold, but just

 of liquid water in order to sustain life, or other features such as temperature ranges, or